 • If you haven’t yet done so, contact admissions offices at the colleges where you applied to confirm that they have everything needed from you.

 • Complete scholarship applications.
-Many priority financial aid deadlines are in January or February.
 Keep copies of everything you send.

 • Continue your applications and watch the deadlines!